Home

 What happened to the ClickFix toolbar icon in Audition 2.0?

 Adobe Audition includes a Click/Pop Eliminator.
-Why would I want to use ClickFix instead?
+Why should I use ClickFix instead?

-• ClickFix is much faster than Audition's Click/Pop Eliminator.
+• ClickFix is much faster than the Click/Pop Eliminator in Audition and Cool Edit.
 You can get comparable results with ClickFix in less than one-tenth the time.

 • ClickFix has Real-time Preview -- Click/Pop Eliminator does not.